Pair each of your favorite Christmas Traditions with a special book and enjoy these special stories during the holiday season!

 Sometimes we'll wrap the books and choose one each night for a 'surprise' storytime.
-And some years, we'll match a book with each holiday tradition.
+And on other years, we'll match a book with each of our favorite Christmas traditions.

-By connecting a story with a tradition, the kids have fun relating their experience to that in the story and they have learned some of the history behind various traditions.
+By pairing a story with a special family tradition, our kids have fun relating their experience to that in the book and they have learned some of the history behind each of the traditions too.

-The Berenstain Bears' Christmas Tree, the Bear Family loves their annual trek to the woods to find their Christmas tree!
-But when they find the one they love, they also realize that it's a home for some other forest friends.
+The Berenstain Bears' Christmas Tree, the Bear Family loves their annual trek into the woods to find their Christmas tree!
+But when they finally find the one they love, they also realize that it's a home for some other forest friends.
 When they come home without a tree, their friends come to the rescue!

-The Year of the Perfect Christmas Tree: An Appalachian Story is a beautiful story about a young girl and her mother must accept the responsibility of finding the town's Christmas tree since her father has not yet returned from war.
-Ruthie and her mother set off together on a quest to find the perfect tree -- The Year of the Perfect Christmas Tree is a must read during the holidays!!
+The Year of the Perfect Christmas Tree: An Appalachian Story is a beautiful story about a young girl & her mother.
+The two must accept the responsibility of finding the town's Christmas tree since her father has not yet returned from war.
+So Ruthie and her mother set off together on a quest to find the perfect tree -- The Year of the Perfect Christmas Tree is a must read during the holidays!!

+Christmas Farm is a great story of how young kids can have a huge impact in the lives of others, and how friendship blooms across the years!
 When Wilma starts her own Christmas tree farm, she realizes she may need some help.
 Her 5-year-old neighbor steps up to help her and together they care for the trees together year after year.
-This is a wonderful story of how young kids can have a huge impact in the lives of others, and friendship across the years!

 Mr. Willowby's Christmas Tree is a wonderful story about a tree that's just a little too big for the Willowbys -- so they cut a little off the top.
 The butler takes that top for his room, which is just a smidge too tall, so he cuts a little off too.
 As the story continues, the reader experiences the joy of how many people benefit from Mr. Willowby's Christmas Tree!

 The Carpenter's Gift: A Christmas Tale about the Rockefeller Center Tree is a special story of giving.
 When Henry was young, he and his father sold Christmas trees in New York City.
 They give the gift of a tree to the construction workers at Rockefeller Center.
 In return, Henry's wish for a real house comes true.
 Henry then plants a pinecone from the first tree, lets it grow and years later, donates it to be the tree that stands in Rockefeller Center.

 Visiting with Santa and writing him letters are a big tradition for many kids.

-This book is for all kids who ask those great questions at this time of year - how does Santa's sleigh work?
+Santa Claus is a book for all kids who ask those great questions at this time of year - how does Santa's sleigh work?
 What is reindeer training like?
 In addition, the book includes holiday tags, stickers, Santa's map, cookie recipes and much more!
-We have tons of fun with this book!
+We have tons of fun with this book every year!

 Tradition: Putting Up the Nativity

 This Is the Stable is a beautifully illustrated version of the first Christmas.
 Kids will enjoy the rhyming verse and flow of the story as they learn who visited Bethlehem that night.
 If you have a play manger scene like this , this is an awesome book to pair with it during Advent!

 Mortimer's Christmas Manger is about a mouse who doesn't like his mouse hole -- it's cold and dark and lonely.
-When he finds a manger scene in the house, he thinks it's the perfect place for a mouse his size!
+So when he happens upon a manger scene on night, he thinks it's the perfect place for a mouse his size!
 Wonderful illustrations add to this great story of the true meaning of Christmas; kids will love following Mortimer's journey!

-Christmas with the Mousekins is a newer book that we just love!
-The Mousekin family is preparing for Christmas and kids can do activities along with them.
+Christmas with the Mousekins is a newer book that quickly became one of our favorites!
+The Mousekin family is preparing for Christmas and readers can follow along & do activities with them.
 The book includes easy crafts, recipes, poems and stories.
-It's a great book to inspire fun, handmade decorations for your house too!
+It's a great book to inspire fun, handmade decorations for your house!

-A kids favorite!
 If You Take a Mouse to the Movies (A Special Christmas Edition) is a childhood favorite!
 The story follows the antics of the mouse as he starts his day at the movies, wants some popcorn which he then wants to string together to decorate the tree and on and on.
 Kids will enjoy the quick moving holiday fun as mouse weaves many Christmas traditions into his day.

 Tradition: Going to See the Lights

-We love to drive around during the holidays and look at the lights - do you?
-Christmas Lights is an adorable book about a family (kids in their pj's) who drive around their town to see the lights.
+Christmas Lights is an adorable book about a family (with kids in their pj's) who drive around their town to see the lights.
 Books like this one always lead to a wonderful discussion of favorite light displays and the colors of Christmas.
 A fun family tradition!

 Tradition: Building a Snowman

-A classic book for kids and beautifully illustrated -- The Snowman is a wordless book that follows the adventures of a boy and the snowman he created.
+The Snowman is a classic book for kids and beautifully illustrated -- it's a wordless book that follows the adventures of a boy and the snowman he created.
 The Snowman introduces the boy to his world and the boy shows the snowman the wonders of our world.
-Wondeful story and the kids can help 'read' the book by making up their own words.
+A wondeful story that inspires the reader to help 'read' the book by making up their own words.

 Tradition: Christmas Songs & Carols

-I am a HUGE fan of Richard Scarry -- in addition, I love that this book has a mini-piano attached!
+I am a HUGE fan of Richard Scarry!
+And Richard Scarry's Favorite Christmas Carols has a fun bonus -- a mini-piano attached!
 Richard Scarry's Favorite Christmas Carols includes 10 popular carols along with the notes (which are labeled on the piano keys) so kids can play along with the songs!

 My First Christmas Carols is a beautifully illustrated book by Tomie DePaola featuring some of the classic carols that are sung throughout the world.
-If this is the first Christmas your family is caroling (in the neighborhood or with friends), the kids will enjoy practicing eight traditional carols.
+If this is the first Christmas your family is caroling (in the neighborhood or with friends), your kids will enjoy practicing eight traditional carols.

 Tradition: First Snow of the Holiday

-A great story to read when the kids are hoping for snow on Christmas!
+Dream Snow is a great story to read when the kids are wishing for snow on Christmas!
 On Christmas Eve, an old farmer wonders how Christmas will come when there's no snow.
 As he sleeps, he dreams of snow -- and when he wakes up, there's a blanket of white!
 Gorgeous illustrations from a favorite author make this a must read!